 How will I receive my certificate?Click to Open

-After you have successfully completed your online course, and we have reviewed and approved the practicum documentation (if you’re taking our 150-hour course), you’ll receive your certificate by e-mail and mail within 30 days.
+After you have successfully completed your online course, and we have reviewed and approved the practicum documentation (if you’re enrolled in our 150-hour TEFL Certifcation course), you’ll receive your certificate by e-mail and mail within 30 days.

 When does my certificate expire?Click to Open

 Never!
 You can count on your CIEE TEFL certification to enhance your resume and professional credentials for the rest of your life.

 Choosing a Course

 WHAT DOES IT MEAN TO HAVE A 150-HOUR TEFL CERTIFICATION?Click to Open

 TEFL programs are identified with a number of hours that correlates to the amount of training you’ve completed to earn your certificate.
 Generally, the more hours your certificate shows, the more experience you have, and the better trained you’ll be.
 Hiring organizations with desirable, secure positions generally look for a TEFL certificate that shows at least 120 hours of training.

 How do I begin the process of preparing to teach English?Click to Open

 You can start right here.
 Sign up for a CIEE TEFL course and you’ll be on your way.
 Once you earn your certification, you’ll be ready to search for a job.